 Find out more about ordering a marriage certificate.

-Alternatively you can contact GRONI and request a ‘search only’ record to verify the date of your marriage.
+Or, you can contact GRONI and ask for a ‘search only’ record to verify the date of your marriage.